Below you will find some of our most asked question: If you have a question that has not been covered, please get in contact.

 What should I wear?

-A: Long trousers are a must to help prevent chaffing on the inside of your calf, long sleeves will protect your arms from brambles or scratches, footwear with a small heel to prevent your foot from slipping through your stirrup.
-Gentlemen beginner/novice riders will find tightie whities far more comfortable than boxer shorts so my husband tells me.
+A: Gloves are now very important for yours and our safety.
+Long trousers are a must to help prevent chaffing on the inside of your calf, long sleeves will protect your arms from any brambles or scratches, footwear with a small heel to prevent your foot from slipping through your stirrup.
+Gentlemen beginner/novice riders will find tightie whities (Tight underpants) far more comfortable than boxer shorts so my husband tells me.

 All jewellery should please be removed to avoid loss or breakage or injury.